Levi Haines: 2024–2025

 In September 2024, Haines competed at the US World Team Trials up at 79 kilograms, where he went 4–2, earned a notable victory over U23 and U20 World champion Keegan O'Toole, and only fell to seven-time World and Olympic champion Jordan Burroughs and U20 World champion David Carr.

 Back to folkstyle, Haines went up two weight classes to 174 pounds, racked up a 25–2 record, claimed his third Big Ten title, and placed third at the NCAA tournament, becoming a three-time All-American.
 Haines then claimed the U23 Pan American title at 79 kilograms in April.

-In May, Haines notably defeated NCAA champion Dean Hamiti to earn a spot at Final X and challenge Evan Wick for the US World Team spot in June.
-In a best-of-three series, Haines was able to outmatch Wick in two straight bouts to become the US World Team member, and will represent the United States at the World Championships later in the year.
+In May, Haines competed at the US World Team Trials Challenge tournament and notably defeated NCAA champion Dean Hamiti to earn a spot at Final X and challenge Evan Wick for the US World Team spot in June.
+In a best-of-three series, Haines was able to outwrestle Wick in two straight bouts to earn the right to represent the United States at the World Championships.

+In September, Haines made his World Championship debut and notably knocked off 2023 World champion Akhmed Usmanov from Russia, Military World champion Olonbayaryn Süldkhüü from Mongolia and Asian finalist Khidir Saipudinov from Bahrain on his way to the finals.
+He was able to claim the silver medal after falling to Georgios Kougioumtsidis from Greece by a one-point difference.

+After accepting the spot on the team for the U23 World Championships as a Final X winner, Haines claimed his first World title after cruising to a gold medal with victories over Iran, Bulgaria, Russia and Turkey.

+2025–2026

+Back for his final year of collegiate wrestling, Haines went 26–0 during the season, won his second NCAA title and fourth Big Ten title, both over Christopher Minto of Nebraska.

+In May, Haines claimed the gold medal at the Pan American Championships, with wins over Puerto Rico, Mexico, Canada and Colombia.

+In June, Haines beat fellow Pan American champion Chance Marsteller twice in a row to claim a best-of-three series at Final X, making the US World Team for a second straight time.